hclayton1095/DScapstone/slides.md

 ### Evaluation Metrics

-- Recall: *Of all the actual positive cases, how many did the model correctly detect?*
+- Recall: Of all actual positives, how many were detected?

 ![Recall Formula](images/recall_formula.png)